Baby Essentials for the First 3 Months You Can’t Forget About

 I bought the Sundvik crib from Ikea.
 It’s simple, easy to install, and sturdy.

-I got this crib because we have a full size bed available for our daughter for when she grows up.
+I got this crib because we have a full-size bed available for our daughter when she grows up.

-If I didn’t have this bed, I would have purchased a convertible crib like this 4 in 1 that has great reviews.
+If I didn’t already have this bed, I would have purchased a convertible crib, like this 4-in-1, which has great reviews.

-Convertible cribs are great because they grow with your child – converting from a crib to a toddler bed and eventually to a day bed that can be used well into your kid’s teens.
+Convertible cribs are remarkable because they grow with your child, transforming from a crib to a toddler bed and eventually into a day bed that can be used well into their teenage years.

-Buying the convertible crib will likely save you money in the long run!
+Buying the convertible crib will save you money in the long run!

 One thing about convertible cribs is that you’ll want to get the conversion kit when you buy the crib.
 This is because if your crib gets discontinued, the conversion kit might not be available in the future.

-Related: I know many rave about the DockATot as a sleeping essential for their baby.
+Related: I know many rave about the DockATot as an essential sleeping aid for their baby.

 If you look it up, you’ll notice how expensive it is!
 I just couldn’t stomach the price.

 I haven’t used these because I already have the crib.
-If you have your heart set on a DockATot, you might want to check these out.
+You should check these out if your heart is set on a DockATot.

 32. Crib Mattress

 I got this Safety 1st Heavenly Dreams mattress for the crib.
-It’s firm and fit perfectly.
+It’s firm and fits perfectly.

 Related Post: Nursery Ideas on a Budget